Bates Fall Semester Abroad, Austria

-During the fall semester 2013, Bates students, including entering first-year students, may experience the excitement of living and learning in Russia.
-The program is based in the beautiful and cultured city of St. Petersburg, and includes extensive travel.
-Courses with Bates faculty consider the history, symbolism, and reality of St. Petersburg and microbiology through the lens of Russian science and culture.
-No prior knowledge of Russian is required.
+During the fall semester of 2014, Bates students, including entering first-year students, can experience the excitement of living and learning in Austria.
+The program is based in Vienna and includes extensive travel in Austria and the Balkans.
+Courses consider political and cultural developments in Austria during the last century and the legacy of empires and superpowers in Eastern Europe.
+No prior knowledge of German is required.

 The city of Mozart, Schubert, Freud, and Klimt, Vienna has a rich intellectual heritage and remains a center for the arts in Europe.
 The former seat of the multi-ethnic Habsburg Empire, today Vienna's close proximity to Budapest, Prague, and Sarajevo has given the city a unique role in the post-cold-war emergence of a new Europe.

 The program begins in late August with a month-long intensive German language immersion at Cultura Wien in the center of the city.
 In late September students begin their regular classes in German and their courses with Bates faculty.
 The program ends in mid-December.
 The program fulfills the requirements of General Education concentration C082 (German in Vienna).